pyrsmk/qwest/README.md

 - the default `Content-Type` header is `application/x-www-form-urlencoded` for `post` and `xhr2` data types, with a `POST` request
 - if you want to set or get raw data, set the related option to `text`
 - as stated on [StackOverflow](https://stackoverflow.com/questions/8464262/access-is-denied-error-on-xdomainrequest), XDomainRequest forbid HTTPS requests from HTTP scheme and vice versa
+- promises are asynchroneous, even with `sync` requests

 License
 -------